-Before you do anything, turn off the gas!
-The gas valve, often located on the wall next to the fireplace, should be turned completely off.
+Before you do anything, turn off the gas.
+You should turn the gas valve completely off on the wall next to the fireplace.
 Check that the pilot light is completely out and wait a few minutes before beginning to work.
-This will allow all of the gas to leave the piping safely.
-If the fireplace has been used recently, be sure that all components are completely cool before cleaning.
+This precaution will allow all of the gas to leave the piping safely.
+If the fireplace has been used recently, ensure all components are completely cool before cleaning.

 Disassemble the Fireplace

+Carefully disassemble the logs and remove the burner unit.
 This step will vary depending on the design of your fireplace.
 If you have glass doors, a metal screen, or a mesh curtain, remove them for easier cleaning.
-Carefully disassemble the logs and remove the burner unit.
-If possible, take the components outside for cleaning to prevent spreading dust and soot in your living area.
+If possible, take the components outside for cleaning to prevent the spreading of dust and soot in your living area.

 Brush and Inspect

 Use a hand broom or soft paintbrush to carefully brush away dust and dirt on each log or decorative component.
 Never spray cleaners or water onto gas fireplace components.
-While you are cleaning, inspect each log or piece for any cracks, holes, or excessive burn marks.
+While cleaning, inspect each log or piece for any cracks, holes, or excessive burn marks.

 Brush away debris from the burner unit and inspect each vent hole for any build-up that could clog the flow of gas.

 Vacuum Away Dust and Cobwebs

-Whether you have lava rocks or glass stones, they will have plenty of dust.
-Use a vacuum with a hose attachment to clean every side of each rock.
+Whether you have lava rocks or glass stones, they can accumulate dust.
+Use a hose attachment vacuum to clean each rock's side.
 If the rocks are small and would be sucked away, attach a piece of cheesecloth or nylon net to the end of the hose nozzle with a rubber band.
-The dust can get through but the rocks can't.
+The dust can get through, but the rocks can't.

-Once the rocks are clean, vacuum all of the corners of the fireplace box to capture dust, cobwebs, and any insects that may be trapped.
+Once the rocks are clean, vacuum all the corners of the fireplace box to capture dust, cobwebs, and insects.
 Use an old cloth to wipe down the pilot light and gas line components.

 Polish Glass or Metal